Preventing Call Center Fraud Using Non-Conventional Verification Methods

 Additionally, creating a rapport with your customer while inadvertently authenticating them will increase loyalty and the customer lifetime value.

 At the end of the day, merchants need a Fraud Provider that can reduce friction as much as possible by leveraging the right data points in real-time to quickly sift through the legitimate customers.
 Merchants also need to minimize the chances for a fraudster to socially engineer your business to their ends.
-The best data to do so is using the customer’s own past and current behavior, which can not be replicated nor purchased online.
+The best way to do so is by leveraging behavioral analytics; using data from the customer’s own past and current behavior, which can not be replicated nor purchased online.